serenity-360/serenity360-website/README.md

 # Serenity 360 Corporate Website

-## Currently configured using Github Pages, Jekyll and the Minmial Mistakes Theme
+### Currently configured using Github Pages, Jekyll and the Minimial Mistakes Theme